 I am a big fan of matches, specifically UCO Stormproof Matches.
 These matches have some features that make them very desirable for survival purposes.
 First, they have quite a long burn time for a match.
 These burn with a very intense flame for 15-20 seconds.
 They are windproof.
 While a strong wind may cause the flame to die down it is very, very hard to put these matches out with wind.
 They are also waterproof.
 They can be splashed with or briefly submerged in water and will still light (I have actually tested this).
 Even when burning they can be submerged in water.
 If pulled out within about a second they will resume burning (I have tested this, too).

 Now the downsides: they are bulky.
 This is good because it means they provide a bit of fuel.
 But it’s bad because you can carry less of them in a limited amount of space.
 They also require specialized striking surface.
 I would greatly prefer these be strike-anywhere matches, but I understand that they aren’t for safety purposes.
-I recommend having plenty of extra striking paper with your matches, but using great care to ensure the matches aren’t in contact with the striking paper when stored in the case.
+Having plenty of extra striking paper with your matches is strongly encouraged, but use great care to ensure the matches aren’t in contact with the striking paper when stored in the case.

 I strongly recommend getting the kit with a waterproof match case and a couple extra boxes of matches.
 The match case is very durable, waterproof, and provides a striking surface for the matches.
 Having some extra matches will allow you to practice with them and understand their limitations.
 Ultimately, though, if my life depended on getting a fire going with a single attempt, UCO Stormproof Matches would be what I used.